Some Social Problems That Mainly Affect People When They're Younger

 What to do if you're younger and have reluctantly resigned yourself to hanging around with the "outcasts"?

 - Ask yourself if you dislike being in the group because they truly irritate you, or if it just hurts your ego to be associated with them.
 If they're actually nice people who you have a lot in common with, but they're just not high-status on paper, rethink your desire to leave.
-Looking back you'll probably be glad you stayed.
+Looking back you'll probably be glad you stuck with them.

 - Again, work on your general people skills and ability to make friends.
 You may feel your current group is your only option, but other ones may open up to you as you get more social experience.